th2-net/th2-common-j/README.md

     * filters - pin's message's filters
         * metadata - a metadata filters
         * message - a message's fields filters
+    * virtualQueueLimit - MQ router calculates destination queues and compares their current size to this value.
+The router blocks the current thread to repeat the comparison if the size of any destination queues exceeds the virtual limit
+    * maxIntervalToCheckVirtualQueueLimit - max time in seconds between comparing actual destination queues size and expected virtual limit during sending a message

 Filters format:
 * fieldName - a field's name